bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

   </br>
   `var product_id = $('.bc-product__pricing').attr('data-product-price-id')`

-Generally the WordPress plugin works with post IDs, not product IDs, so the latter is rarely needed on the client side.
+Generally, the WordPress plugin works with post IDs, not product IDs.
+The latter is rarely needed on the client side.

 To retrieve additional information about the product in the browser, there is a REST API endpoint.
-It's primary purpose is supporting the product block interface in the WordPress admin, but it can be used anywhere to retrieve a small subset of the information about the product.
+Its primary purpose is supporting the product block interface in the WordPress admin, but it can be used anywhere to retrieve a small subset of the information about the product.
 The endpoint is `/wp-json/bigcommerce/v1/products`.

 ### Variants
-Retrieve a Product object as above.
-From there, you can retrieve information about variants.
+Retrieve a Product object as explained in the Products section.
+After that step, you can retrieve information about variants.

 `$variants = $product->variants;`